 Curriculum

 In the first three years, we offer a broad range of subjects including the arts, humanities, computing and PE.
 From Year 7, Science is taught as individual disciplines – Biology, Chemistry and Physics – and our girls also learn French, Spanish, Latin.
+Mandarin can also be studied from Year 8 onward.

 At GCSE level, it is compulsory for our pupils to take English Language and English Literature, Mathematics, the Sciences (either Biology, Chemistry and Physics as separate subjects or Combined Science).
 Alongside these, pupils choose ‘optional’ subjects which align to their interests.

-Subjects on offer include: Fine Art, Textiles, Computer Science, Drama, Food and Nutrition, Geography, History, Music, PE, Economics, Business Studies, Design Technology and Religious Studies, French, Spanish, German, Latin, Mandarin, Astronomy, Greek, Health and Social Care.
+Subjects on offer include: Fine Art, Textiles, Computer Science, Drama, Food and Nutrition, Geography, History, Music, PE, Business Studies, Design Technology and Religious Studies, French, Spanish, Latin, Mandarin, Astronomy, Greek, Health and Social Care.

 Staff